 - Behavior and learning problems.
 Overweight children tend to have more anxiety and poorer social skills than normal-weight children do.
-These problems might lead children who are overweight to act out and disrupt their classrooms at one extreme, or to withdraw socially at the other.
+These problems might lead children who are overweight either to act out and disrupt their classrooms or to withdraw socially.

 - Depression.
 Low self-esteem can create overwhelming feelings of hopelessness, which can lead to depression in some children who are overweight.

 Whether your child is at risk of becoming overweight or is currently at a healthy weight, you can take measures to get or keep things on the right track.

 - Limit your child's consumption of sugar-sweetened beverages or avoid them

 - Eat meals as a family as often as possible